dsplce-co/tiptap-rs/README.md

 ## Setup

-Add the following script to your HTML `<head>` tag to make Tiptap available to your WASM module:
+Add the following script to your HTML `<head>` tag to make Tiptap available to your Wasm module:

 ```html
 <script type="module">